 I used a whole free-range chicken I purchased from D’Artagnon.
 Typically I purchase six at a time and they arrive frozen.
 They’re smaller than Stephane’s chicken and less fatty, but it’s the best I can get my hands on.

-Before roasting, I preheated my oven to 375 degrees Farenheit on convection, and let the bird come to room temperature.
+Before roasting, I preheated my oven to 375 degrees Fahrenheit on convection, and let the bird come to room temperature.

 For something a little different, and for additional fat, I wrapped a piece of onion with bacon and stuffed that in the chicken’s cavity.
 All I could fine were pimiento-stuffed olives, so I drained them and added them to the chicken cavity along with the bacon-wrapped onion.
 I then created an herb bundle and stuffed it in as well.

 I did my best to sew the cavity together (it’s good I’m not a surgeon!), placed it in a baking dish, and poured a generous amount of olive oil over the top.
 I included the neck from the bag of innards, but I could tell my husband kept visiting the kitchen to make sure nothing offal went into the dish.
 It was tempting, but needless to say, the dogs enjoyed the innards later for dinner.

 I then added more olives to the baking dish, as well as some peeled garlic cloves.